Logistics

 Data-based analysis of the make-or-buy potential of your logistics

 The make-or-buy analysis serves as a decision-making tool to determine whether certain logistics processes or services should be provided internally (“make”) or procured externally (“buy”).
 The aim is to identify the most economically and strategically sensible option.
 The analysis takes into account factors such as costs, quality, delivery times, available resources and risks.
-In addition, long-term effects on the company’s core competencies and competitiveness are evaluated.
+Long-term effects on the company’s core competencies and competitiveness are also assessed.

 A careful make-or-buy analysis helps to make informed decisions and optimize both costs and operational efficiency while maintaining strategic goals such as flexibility and innovation.
 Among other things, we use a cost-benefit matrix to clearly show the results.
 In a further development, an analysis for the snapshot can also be supplemented with sensitive parameters and factors.
-This makes it possible to examine different scenarios and determine the operating point at which outsourcing or integrating logistics processes will generate benefits.
+This makes it possible not only to examine different scenarios, but also to determine the operating point at which outsourcing or integrating logistics processes will generate benefits.

 Our service packages: